Customer Stories

 “You have only a few seconds to decide what’s happening out there, and if you miss that moment, you miss the shot,” says Erichsen.

-Lukas Erichsen, Sea Shepherd's global media director, observing fishing activity.
+Lukas Erichsen, Sea Shepherd's IT and media manager, observing fishing activity.

 A humpback whale gets caught in one of the large nets used to catch schools of fish.